kpunith8/Links-and-Tutorials/Git basics to advanced concepts.md

 - Generate SSH-key
 ```
 $ ssh-keygen -t rsa -b 4096 -C "your-email"
-// asks for the filename and path; specify the name as, id_rsa_personal,
-// which will add 2 files in the current directory, id_rsa_personal and id_rsa_personal.pub

-and asks for passphrase, enter some passphrase or leave it empty if you want
 ```
+  - Asks for the filename and path; specify the name as, `id_rsa_personal`, which will add 2 files in the current directory, `id_rsa_personal` and `id_rsa_personal.pub` and then, asks for `passphrase`, enter some passphrase or leave it empty if you want

 - Add your SSH key to the `ssh-agent`, before adding a new SSH key to the `ssh-agent` to manage your keys, you should have checked for existing SSH keys and generated a new SSH key.